 Well, we believe Singapore is the perfect place to visit for budget-conscious travellers.
 We want to break the ‘Crazy Rich Asians’ stereotype that implies you have to be rich to visit Singapore.

-Most of our suggestions are actually free things you can do in Singapore.
-All of them can be done for less than a few dollars, but don’t forget to treat yourself!
+Most of our suggestions are cheap or free things to do in Singapore and can be done for less than a few dollars, but don’t forget to also treat yourself.

 Also, be sure to check out our guide to the best time to visit Singapore to find out all the best festivals, public holidays and weather by month.